bulentozel/omterms/README.md

 It should be noted that frequency counts are calculated after having applied the same tokenization and post processing such as excluding stop-words, pancuations, rare terms, etc both on the reference corpus and the specific corpus.

-## 4. Some thoughts an a conceptual approach at using the extracted keywords or phrases to predict topical relevance of a new text.
+## 4. Some thoughts on a conceptual approach at using the extracted keywords or phrases to predict topical relevance of a new text

 Using the outcome of this technique to score arbitrary input texts against a single issue such as financial sustainability or against a set of issues such as the 10 basic human values requires a set of normalization of the raw scores and their rescaling/transformation.